-Over time, the value of a property will go up and down.
+Over time, the worth of a piece of real estate will fluctuate up and down.

-Normally, home values appreciate in the long term.
+Home values appreciate in the long term generally.

-But there is always a certain amount of risk in real estate, of course.
+But, of course, there is always a certain amount of risk in real estate.

-When your property appreciates you have a larger asset to borrow against, and you'll create a bigger profit when you sell.
+When your house appreciates you have a larger asset to borrow against, and you'll see a bigger profit when you sell.

-The most important thing to consider is that you go with an agent in Gloucester who knows the factors that drive local prices.
+It's important that you select an agent in Gloucester who recognizes the factors that affect local prices.

-The economy is assumed to be the biggest factor impacting real estate appreciation.
+Many are convinced that the economy is the top factor impacting real estate appreciation.

-interest rates, unemployment, job growth, government programs and many other national factors have a measurable influence on your property's worth.
+interest rates, employment, job growth, government programs and many other national determinants have a noticeable effect on your property's worth.

-But the most important things that figure your property's value are particular to the local Gloucester economy and residential market.
+But the most important issues that decide your property's value are specific to the local Gloucester economy and residential market.

-Access to services - Proximity to schools and work also have a significant impact on almost all home buyers' decisions.
+Location in a community - Proximity to schools and jobs also have a major effect on many home buyers' choices.

-Recent sales - Your REALTOR® should provide you with reports on the recent home sales in the neighborhoods that you're asking about.
+Recent sales - Your agent should provide you with stats on the recent real estate sales in the neighborhoods that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a nice combination of jobs in an area, or does it count on just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a fair combination of work in an area, or does it rely upon just one industry?

 Want to know if a home is still on the market, or if the price has changed?
 We can help.
 Simply fill out the information below and with no obligation to you we'll get back to you with your requested information.
 We guarantee your privacy.